On July 02, 2023, the Whistleblower Protection Act (HinschG) came into force.

 Furthermore, all information subject to the Business Secrets Act may not be reported as a matter of principle.
 Only if the person providing the information has sufficient reason to believe that the disclosure or disclosure of the content of this information is necessary to uncover a violation and the requirements of Section 33 (1) Nos.
 2 and 3 HinSchG are met (notification in a specific form), may notification be made.

-What do companies have to do in concrete terms?
+What do companies need to implement?

 - Companies must separately protect important information in the company as trade secrets within the meaning of the Act on the Protection of Trade Secrets.
 This is done by means of a special procedure.
 This special protection of secrets can limit the reporting options for this information.